Are you interested in having a rope wall at home?

 The basic idea of wall ropes is simple.
 You start with two high and two hip-height attachment points with sturdy marine-type ropes on each.
 One station of ropes is 4 ropes and 4 attachment points: two that are high, and two that are hip height.
 Some people also like to add two additional points that hover over the floor.

-If you need more security for your rope wall, you can certainly fix a 2×4 plank into your wall, and drill your attachments into that.
+If you have worries about the sturdiness of your wall, consider adding additional security by fixing a 2×4 plank into your wall, and drilling your attachments into that.

 If you do not have studs, you may need to consult a professional about what to do.
 Some people that have homes with lath and plaster have attached a large piece of varnished plywood to the wall before beginning with their attachments.
 Students have reported that brings good results.